Pierre-Mansuy/OlfacTrack/README.md

 - **Decision metrics**: First and last choices, change frequency
 - **Bout analysis**: Number of times the insect reaches the tip of an arm.

+Read the key metric file for full explanations.

 ## Metadata Integration

 For complete analysis, create a metadata CSV file with experimental details such as: